gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 $ docker push my-registry:5000/my-image
 ```

-However, this requires special configuration of GitLab Runner to enable `docker` support during builds.
+This requires special configuration of GitLab Runner to enable `docker` support during builds.
 There are three methods to enable the use of `docker build` and `docker run` during builds; each with their own tradeoffs.

 ## 1. Use shell executor